|$599 – $1,374||Price Range||$1,398 – $2,298|

-One clear advantage the Brooklyn Signature has over DreamCloud is the fact that it comes in multiple firmness options.
+One clear advantage of the Brooklyn Signature Hybrid mattress over DreamCloud is that it comes in multiple firmness options.
 Consumers can choose between soft, medium and firm versions of the bed.
 Here’s where we think each model lands along the firmness scale.

 Please note that firmness is subjective.
 Our ratings above are meant to be used as a guide.
 Your height, weight and body type all play in role in how a particular mattress will feel.
 For example, heavy individuals typically think most beds feel soft, while lightweight individuals typically think the opposite is true.

 Considering the Signature Hybrid mattress is available in three different firmness profiles, we feel confident that every type of sleeper out there will be able to find a model that suits their specific sleep habits.

 In our opinion, the soft Signature Hybrid mattress is most ideal for people who spend the majority of the night on their side.
 For people who rotate between their side, back and stomach, we see the medium Signature mattress being the best option.
 Lastly, if you tend to favor your back or stomach, we’d recommend going with the firm Signature bed.